 Election Day Participation Program for High School Students

 The 2000 General Assembly enacted legislation (Va.
-Code § 24.2-604) enabling the local electoral boards, with the cooperation of school authorities, to establish a program for high school students interested in voting, to encourage an interest in voting, to foster an awareness of the elderly and disabled community, and to assist the officers of election on Election Day.
+Code § 24.2-604) enabling the local electoral boards, with the cooperation of school authorities, to establish a program for high school students to encourage an interest in voting, to foster an awareness of the elderly and disabled community, and to assist the officers of election on Election Day.

-This November, The Fairfax County Electoral Board invites high school government and/or bilingual Spanish students who are at least 16 years of age and enrolled in a high school Spanish class or the Spanish Honor Society, to participate in this National Award winning program.
+This November, the Fairfax County Electoral Board invites high school government OR bilingual Spanish students who are at least 16 years of age and enrolled in a high school Spanish class or the Spanish Honor Society, to participate in this national award winning program.
 Students may serve as either Election Officers (if eligible) or Election Pages.
 The individual schools/teachers will determine what participation credits or volunteer hours the students may be awarded.
 Note: Schools are not in session on Election Day in November.